RULES

 Innerlight Award

 Born from the Innerlight Tour, the Innerlight Award honors a dancer who embodies authentic artistry and self-awareness.
 This recognition celebrates an artist who has discovered and expressed their true inner light, allowing it to shine with clarity and confidence on the ID stage.
-The Innerlight Award is presented to the highest-scoring soloist of the event and is announced at the final solo awards ceremony of the event.
+The Innerlight Award is presented to the highest-scoring soloist of the event or stage and is announced at the final solo awards ceremony of the event.
 Dancers are encouraged to remain through the final solo awards ceremony if they believe they may be eligible for this distinction.
 If the awarded dancer is not present, a studio representative may collect the award on their behalf during the ceremony.
 If no studio representative is present at the final solo awards ceremony, the Innerlight Award may be shipped after the event for an additional fee.

-Intrinisc Award
+Intrinsic Award

 Created from our Intrinsic Tour, the Intrinsic Award reflects artistry driven from within — movement guided by authenticity, instinct, and personal truth.
 The Intrinsic Award honors dancers who live their art with intention, passion, and presence.
 Presented to one routine per session, this distinction is reserved for artists whose genuine expression and inner drive leave a lasting impression on the ID stage.